MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/static-driver-verifier-general-tool-and-technical-limitations.md

 SDV has the following general limitations:

--   SDV verifies only one driver at a time and the driver must follow one of these driver models: WDM, KMDF, NDIS, or Storport.
+-   SDV verifies only one driver at a time and the driver must follow one of these driver models to be fully verified: WDM, KMDF, NDIS, or Storport.
 For more information about the supported drivers, see [Determining if Static Driver Verifier supports your driver or library](determining-if-static-driver-verifier-supports-your-driver-or-library.md).

+-   Drivers that do not fall into one of the above categories will be severely limited in the rules that can be verified and are more likely to fail during analysis.

 -   The driver project file and source code must reside on the local computer.
 You cannot verify drivers remotely.